FAQ’s

 If your care home fees cost more than what your local council is willing to pay, someone else can make up the difference between that figure and the home’s fee, such as a family member.

 There are different methods for paying care home fees.
-If the individual has been assessed as having eligible care needs and limited financial resources, the local authority may cover all or part of their care home fees.
+If the individual has been assessed as having eligible care needs and limited financial resources, the local authority may cover part of their care home fees.
 The amount of funding will depend on the individual’s means.

 Fees will be reviewed annually, and any change will be advised at least 4 weeks in advance of any change taking effect.
 The current fee uplift is effective in April each year.
 For further information please contact us.